imissyouso/textmagic-rest-java/docs/TextMagicApi.md

 TextMagicApi apiInstance = new TextMagicApi();
 File file = new File("/path/to/file.txt"); // File | File containing contacts in csv or xls(x) formats
-String column = "column_example"; // String |
+String column = "\"0:firstName;1:lastName;3:phone;4:email\""; // String | Import file column mapping.
+String must contain substrings of mapping in format `columnNumber:field` glued by `;`.
+For example: `0:firstName;1:lastName;3:phone;4:email` where value before `:` is a number of column in file, value after `:` is a field of newly created contact or ID of custom field.
+Numbers of columns begins from zero.
+Allowed built-in contact fields: `firstName`, `lastName`, `phone`, `email`.
+Existing of `phone` mapping is required.
+Integer listId = 364; // Integer | List ID contacts will be imported to.
+Ignored if `listName` is specified.
-String listName = "listName_example"; // String | List name.
+String listName = "\"A new list\""; // String | List name.
 This list will be created during import.
 If such name is already taken, an ordinal (1, 2, ...) will be added to the end.
-Integer listId = 56; // Integer | List ID contacts will be imported to. try {
+Ignored if `listId` is specified. try {
-    apiInstance.importContacts(file, column, listName, listId);
+    ResourceLinkResponse result = apiInstance.importContacts(file, column, listId, listName);
+    System.out.println(result);
 } catch (ApiException e) {
     System.err.println("Exception when calling TextMagicApi#importContacts");
     e.printStackTrace();